Even if not always fully aware of, our professional performance can be summarized in 3 axes.

 Temptation about AI overuse is there, but within our “balanced workcycle” model it should remain on the LEAN ON axe, regardless of the seniority level of his/her user.

+There is no such thing as the perfect manager.
 We simply cannot do everything by ourselves, just as we cannot delegate to the extreme (does anyone remember the “absentee boss” figure, uttermost of the “laissez faire” leader?).
 Support has always existed, but we must strive to not slip into a leverage excess situation.

 The right questions.
 They’re there and, when perfectly shaped and accurate, they can finally unmask us in an unpolite manner.
 When LEAN ON slips into excess, our model could end as unbalanced in the short or medium term.